suffolklibraries/lgc/content/collections/events/brave-art-bury-16-09.md

     content:
       -
         type: text
-        text: 'Our experienced Project Officer Fran Speight will, as usual, create a safe and welcoming space where everyone can be creative and make new friends.'
+        text: 'Our experienced Project Officer Charlie Meyer will, as usual, create a safe and welcoming space where everyone can be creative and make new friends.'
   -
     type: paragraph
     attrs: